7Factor/terraform-module-template/README.md

 with `v1.0.0` and pushing it to the repository.
 Then you can create a new release in GitHub using this tag.
 The release name should be `Release 1.0.0` assuming the initial version is 1.0.0.

+After the initial release is made, future releases will be created automatically by the release workflow.

 ## Adding to the Terraform Registry

 After you have an initial release available, you will need to add your module to the Terraform Registry.
 Simply follow [this link](https://registry.terraform.io/github/create) and log in with your GitHub account.
 Then just select the new repository, agree to the terms, and click "Publish module".

+If the repository does not show up in the list it may mean you have named the repository incorrectly or the repository may not have any releases.

 ## Updating the README